Subham0023/Subham0023/README.md

 ### Aspiring Front-End Developer | Building Clean & Responsive Web Experiences

 ###### Hello, I'm Subham, a passionate developer focused on creating user-friendly and responsive web applications.
 I enjoy turning ideas into functional, elegant code – from simple landing pages to interactive e-commerce sites.
-Based in [Your Location, e.g., India], I'm constantly learning and building projects to sharpen my skills.
+Based in Bangalore, I'm constantly learning and building projects to sharpen my skills.
 Open to collaborations and new opportunities!

 ---